Shortcut0333/Minecraft-Server-Flooder/README.md

 Before running the script, ensure you have the following installed:

-pip install mcstatus
+pip install mcstatus,
-pip install termcolor
+pip install termcolor,
 pip install colorama
-These libraries are essential for resolving server addresses and enhancing the script's output.​

 🚀 How to Use
 Clone the Repository: